 These types of loans – called credit builder loans – help to establish your credit in 12 or 24 months and can be a great option for those who don’t have the funds for a secured credit card.

 Credit builder accounts — also called savings-secured installment loans — are secured by virtue of how they’re set up.
 The entire value of the loan is in a certificate of deposit (CD), which can be taken by the lender if you default.

 What’s probably best about this loan is that you don’t have to meet a minimum credit score requirement.
-The loan being completely secured greatly reduces any risk to the lender, thus relieving some of the requirements other providers or loan types carry.
+Since the loan is completely secured, it greatly reduces any risk to the lender, thus relieving some of the requirements other providers or loan types carry.